Good morning! Are you eating some toast or a sandwich as you read today, or maybe some pasta or a wrap?

 - Landrace varieties, that have become very well adapted to a particular region

-- Population wheat, that includes a high level of genetic diversity within a single crop, and that changes and adapts to its growing environment year on year, for example, the YQ population developed at Waklyn’s
+- Population wheat, that include a high level of genetic diversity within a single crop, and that changes and adapts to its growing environment year on year, for example, the YQ population developed at Waklyn’s.

 Why does grain diversity matter?

 It matters for our health: it makes little sense to measure the value of food only in terms of yield and calories.
 Poor nutrition and obesity are two sides of the same coin.
-We need foods with greater nutrient density – that nourish us instead of just making us fat!
+We need foods with greater nutrient density – that nourish us instead of providing empty calories!

 It matters for the environment: commodity grains developed to maximise yield are also reliant on a chemical toolkit of artificial fertilisers, herbicides and pesticides, which have huge costs in biodiversity loss, pollution and the health of our soils, as well as high greenhouse gas emissions.